microsoft/TransformerCompression/README.md

   with each transformer layer of the model, an instance of which is stored at `self.layer`.
   For example, how to access the attention and MLP components of the transformer layer, and how to update the arguments to the transformer layer's forward method.
-- Implement a compressible transformer layer class that subclasses the transformer layer.
+- Implement a compressed transformer layer class that subclasses the transformer layer.
   This class should also  provide an adapted `forward()` method to work with the compressed model.
   This method should specify how the skip connection orthogonal matrices are used, depending on whether MLP and attention blocks are sequential ([OPT](./src/slicegpt/adapters/opt_adapter.py),